HMS Attentive (1904): Construction and career

-Attentive was laid down by Armstrong Whitworth at their yards at Elswick shipyard on 8 January 1904 as yard number 748 and launched on 24 November.
+Attentive was laid down by Armstrong Whitworth at their yards at Elswick shipyard on 8 January 1904 as yard number 748 and launched on 22 November.
 After completion in October 1905, the ship was placed in reserve; two additional 12-pounder guns were added and the 3-pounder guns were replaced with six QF 6-pounder Hotchkiss guns not long afterwards.
 She was commissioned in March 1907 for service with the Nore Division of the Home Fleet.
 On 7 August 1907 (one source states it occurred on 6 August) she collided with the destroyer HMS Quail, badly damaging Quail's bow.
 The following year, on 27 April 1908, Attentive was involved in a series of accidents during a live-firing exercise at night with the Eastern Destroyer Flotilla.
 She accidentally rammed and sank the destroyer Gala, killing one crewman.
 The hapless Attentive then collided with the destroyer Ribble, holing her hull.

 After repairs she was recommissioned at Chatham in July 1909 and became leader of the 3rd Destroyer Flotilla, then joined the 2nd Destroyer Flotilla in 1910.
 About 1911–1912, her main guns were replaced by nine 4 in guns, arranged four on each broadside and the remaining gun on the quarterdeck.
 After refit in August 1912 at HM Dockyard, Devonport, Attentive was assigned to the 3rd Light Cruiser Squadron in 1913 for the annual manoeuvres and was then transferred to lead the 9th Destroyer Flotilla at Portsmouth.
 The ship joined the 6th Destroyer Flotilla at Dover later that year.
-During the Curragh incident of 1914 the ship was deployed to Ireland with the HMS Pathfinder, and First Lord of the Admiralty Winston Churchill threatened to "pour enough shot and shell into Belfast to reduce it to ruins" if the Ulster Volunteers revolted against the British Armed Forces.
+During the Curragh incident of 1914 the ship was deployed to Ireland with HMS Pathfinder, and First Lord of the Admiralty Winston Churchill threatened to "pour enough shot and shell into Belfast to reduce it to ruins" if the Ulster Volunteers revolted against the British Armed Forces.

 She spent most of the First World War as part of the Dover Patrol.
 On 7 September 1915 she became an early victim of air power.
 While supporting a naval bombardment of German positions at Ostend, Attentive was bombed, suffering eight casualties.
 The air attack forced the squadron to briefly disperse, before returning to carry out the bombardment.
 Attentive screened the raiding force during the Zeebrugge Raid on 25 April 1918 and recovered part of the ship's crew of the concrete-filled cruiser Sirius after she had detonated her demolition charges.
 Later that year the ship began escorting convoys to Gibraltar.
 She spent a few months off Murmansk, North Russia, supporting British forces intervening in the Russian Civil War.
 Attentive was paid off in December 1918, after hostilities ended, and was sold for scrap in April 1920.